Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Introduction

 We note that while we have restricted our present study to graded algebras, it seems likely that a number of results and techniques employed here should generalize to the setting of semilocal twisted Calabi-Yau algebras $A$ that are ``locally finite'' in the sense that, for the Jacobson radical $J$, the $k$-algebras $A/J^n$ are finite-dimensional for all $n \geq 0$.

 The companion paper~\cite{RR2} focuses on the GK-dimension of locally finite graded twisted Calabi-Yau algebras.
-It will include fundamental results about the matrix Hilbert series of such algebras, the basic structure of the generators and relations for those of dimension 2 and 3, and techniques for distinguishing which of these algebras have finite GK-dimension.
+It includes fundamental results about the matrix Hilbert series of such algebras, the basic structure of the generators and relations for those of dimension 2 and 3, and techniques for distinguishing which of these algebras have finite GK-dimension.
 We note that the proof of Theorem~\ref{thm:CY2 intro} depends on a technical result from \cite{RR2}.

+Several routine proofs in this paper are sketched or omitted.
+Readers who wish to see full proofs may consult an earlier draft of this paper at \href{https://arxiv.org/abs/1807.10249}{\texttt{arXiv:1807.10249v1}}.

 \textbf{Acknowledgements.} We would like to thank James Zhang for helpful conversations and Stephan Weispfenning for helpful comments about earlier drafts of this paper.
 We are particularly grateful to Jeremy Rickard for allowing us to use his ideas in the proof of Theorem~\ref{thm:main1}.
+Finally, we thank the referees for their careful reading of this paper, providing a number of suggestions that have improved the readability of this paper as well as interesting suggestions for future problems.